TheStreet Downgrades Data I/O (NASDAQ:DAIO) to D+

-Data I/O (NASDAQ:DAIO – Get Rating) was downgraded by research analysts at TheStreet from a “c-” rating to a “d+” rating in a note issued to investors on Wednesday, TheStreetRatingsTable reports.
+TheStreet downgraded shares of Data I/O (NASDAQ:DAIO – Get Rating) from a c- rating to a d+ rating in a report issued on Wednesday morning, TheStreetRatingsTable reports.

-Separately, Lake Street Capital lowered their price target on Data I/O from $8.00 to $6.00 and set a “buy” rating on the stock in a report on Tuesday, February 22nd.
+Separately, Lake Street Capital reduced their price objective on shares of Data I/O from $8.00 to $6.00 and set a buy rating on the stock in a research note on Tuesday, February 22nd.

-Several institutional investors have recently made changes to their positions in the company.
-Advisor Group Holdings Inc. lifted its holdings in shares of Data I/O by 78.1% in the 3rd quarter.
-Advisor Group Holdings Inc. now owns 5,700 shares of the electronics maker’s stock worth $37,000 after acquiring an additional 2,500 shares during the last quarter.
-Geode Capital Management LLC lifted its stake in Data I/O by 9.7% in the third quarter.
-Geode Capital Management LLC now owns 46,621 shares of the electronics maker’s stock worth $303,000 after purchasing an additional 4,118 shares during the last quarter.
-JPMorgan Chase & Co. boosted its position in Data I/O by 128.9% during the fourth quarter.
-JPMorgan Chase & Co. now owns 10,466 shares of the electronics maker’s stock valued at $48,000 after buying an additional 5,893 shares during the period.
-Morgan Stanley purchased a new stake in Data I/O during the second quarter valued at about $44,000.
-Finally, Acadian Asset Management LLC grew its stake in shares of Data I/O by 3.0% during the fourth quarter.
-Acadian Asset Management LLC now owns 225,858 shares of the electronics maker’s stock valued at $1,040,000 after buying an additional 6,561 shares during the last quarter.
-Hedge funds and other institutional investors own 37.31% of the company’s stock.
+Several large investors have recently bought and sold shares of the company.
+Kanen Wealth Management LLC boosted its stake in Data I/O by 159.2% during the fourth quarter.
+Kanen Wealth Management LLC now owns 593,461 shares of the electronics maker’s stock worth $2,736,000 after acquiring an additional 364,490 shares in the last quarter.
+JPMorgan Chase & Co. boosted its stake in Data I/O by 128.9% during the fourth quarter.
+JPMorgan Chase & Co. now owns 10,466 shares of the electronics maker’s stock worth $48,000 after acquiring an additional 5,893 shares in the last quarter.
+Acadian Asset Management LLC boosted its stake in Data I/O by 3.0% during the fourth quarter.
+Acadian Asset Management LLC now owns 225,858 shares of the electronics maker’s stock worth $1,040,000 after acquiring an additional 6,561 shares in the last quarter.
+Kovack Advisors Inc. boosted its stake in Data I/O by 9.8% during the fourth quarter.
+Kovack Advisors Inc. now owns 274,802 shares of the electronics maker’s stock worth $1,267,000 after acquiring an additional 24,500 shares in the last quarter.
+Finally, Zacks Investment Management bought a new position in Data I/O during the third quarter worth $284,000.
+37.31% of the stock is currently owned by institutional investors.

 Data I/O Corporation engages in the design, manufacture, and sale of programming and security deployment systems and services for electronic device manufacturers in the United States, Europe, and internationally.
 The company's programming system products are used to program integrated circuits (ICs) with the specific data necessary for the ICs.